The safety of the disposal of nuclear waste in Finland

 The safety of the final disposal of nuclear waste

-According to the general principles of nuclear waste management, the final disposal shall not cause radiation damage that is hazardous to human health or otherwise damaging to the environment or to property.
+According to the general principles of nuclear waste management, the final disposal may not, now or in the future, cause radiation damage that is hazardous to human health or otherwise damaging to the environment or to property.
+The responsibility for proving the safety of the final disposal lies with the licensee.

 The safety of final disposal is based on several release barriers

 The rock surrounding the final disposal facility for nuclear waste is meant to isolate the waste from the living environment/habitat while protecting the final disposal from natural phenomena and human activities.
-The location of final disposal must contain blocks that are sufficiently large, stable and tight to provide favourable conditions for the final disposal of nuclear waste.
+The location of final disposal must contain boulders that are sufficiently large, stable and tight to provide favourable conditions for the final disposal of nuclear waste.
 Favourable conditions mean, among other things, that there will be no major rock displacements in the final disposal premises when stress in the bedrock is released, that groundwater flow is minor and that the concentrations of the groundwater’s chemical properties that have an effect on, for example, salinity and corrosion, are favourable for the operation of the release barriers.
+The aim is to implement the construction of facilities in the bedrock such that the disturbance caused to the surrounding bedrock and groundwater conditions is kept to the minimum.

 Technical release barriers

 The durability requirements concerning technical release barriers depend on the activity of the waste subject to final disposal.
 The protection provided by the surrounding rock and the concrete sealing of the disposal premises suffice for low-level waste.
-Intermediate-level waste is isolated from the surrounding rock with the help of concrete structures with longer durability.
-Spent nuclear fuel that remains dangerous for a very long period of time is intended to be placed in iron-copper canisters that are isolated from the surrounding rock with a clay material that restricts the flow of groundwater.
+Intermediate-level waste is isolated from the surrounding rock with the help of concrete structures that retain their durability for longer.
+The plan is to place fuel that remains dangerous for a very long period of time in cast iron/copper canisters that are isolated from the surrounding rock with a concrete clay material that restricts the flow of groundwater.

 The safety requirements imposed by STUK require that, in the context of the final disposal of spent nuclear fuel, the technical release barriers isolate the radioactive substances and prevent them from being released to the bedrock for at least 10,000 years, after which the radioactivity of the spent fuel has decreased considerably.
 The corresponding requirement applicable to short-lived low and intermediate-level waste is 500 years.